heidibaum/heidibaum.github.io/people.md

 <h2><a href="https://manybabies.shinyapps.io/shiny_mb_map/" target="_blank">Visit the <b>MB Contributor Dashboard</b></a></h2>

-**ManyBabies** is all about our amazing team of researchers from around the world.
+**ManyBabies** is all about our amazing network of researchers from around the world.
 The [**Dashboard**](https://manybabies.shinyapps.io/shiny_mb_map/) displays the geographical distribution of **MB** contributors.
 It is an easy way to browse contributors by region, study, or institution and to get a sense of the MB Consortium's diversity and reach.

 #### For Contributors:
 * **To be added to the MB Dashboard**: Fill out the <a href="#dashboardform"><b>form</b></a> below.